jdg71nl/jifdb/README.md

 # JifDB

-A 'JSON File Database' is a minimalist CommonJS module using a JSON file backend and CRUD accessors
+A 'JSON File Database' is a minimalist CommonJS module using a JSON file backend and CRUD accessors, and using promises.

+`Note: I am in the process of developing and testing this module, and adding promises.
+I also found some bugs.
+Anyone that wants to use this module probably better wait for 2.x, which should be ready in about 1 week (18-oct-2021)`

 ## install